Graviton-Code-Editor/graviton-sdk/readme.md

 # 🧵 Graviton SDK
-CLI to develop plugins for [Graviton Editor](https://github.com/Graviton-Code-Editor/Graviton-App)
+SDK to develop plugins for [Graviton Editor](https://github.com/Graviton-Code-Editor/Graviton-App)

 It makes use of Webpack, ts-loader and babel under the hood.